amanpotdar/House-Rental-Management-System/README.md

 # House-Rental-Management-System
-House Rental Management System is a system which provides Tenants and Owners hassle free communication between them at free of cost.
+The main aspect behind the House Rental Management System is to provide Tenants and Owners hassle free communication between them at free of cost.
+It is a tool by which owners can rent properties to tenants without the intervention of a broker.
+For the project I have used Javascript in the frontend and PHP for the backend.